Who can participate?

 How It Works

 Maximum 20 paid hours per month (minimum wage).
-Initiative hours available for 3 consecutive months.
+Program duration 3 consecutive months.
 Paid hours MUST be preceded by a minimum of 20 hours of Community Service.
 Candidates with demonstrated abilities can begin paid hours concurrent last 10 hours of Community Service.

 This initiative has funding dependencies.
-2019 Funding Not Available At This Time.
+2021 Funding Not Available At This Time.
 Positions and renewals are based on funds availability.
 Renewal is also performance based.
-Paid opportunities are not guaranteed upon completion of Wallingford Youth Services Summer Program participation or completion of High School Community Service.
+For Example: Paid opportunities are not guaranteed upon completion of Wallingford Youth Services Summer Program participation or completion of High School Community Service.

 JUST COMMUNITY SERVICE: Internships